abelkalai/lavaFloor/README.md

 ## Technologies

-- Phaser for the game logic along with classes, scoring, enemies and items
+- [Phaser.js](https://phaser.io) was leveraged for the game logic along with classes, scoring, enemies and items
-- Express for the web server
+- [Express.js](https://expressjs.com/) leveraged for the web server

 ## Features

 ### Classes

-Similarly functioning objects were grouped into classes to DRY up code.
+Similarly functioning objects were grouped into classes to ``DRY`` up code.
 For example, all enemies have similar properties and methods such as (`xPos`, `speed`, `animate`).
 The `Enemy` class was used as a template for enemies to reduce the amount of repetitive code.

 ```javascript
 class Enemy {